PM Modi inaugurates agriculture university buildings in UP’s Jhansi

 "Modern technology is helping deal with the challenges related to agriculture.
 One example of it was how the government used technology to minimize damage caused by locust attack in about 10 States recently," he further added.

 The RLB Central Agriculture University, a prominent institute of the Bundelkhand region, started its first academic session in 2014-15.
-It offers under graduate and post graduate courses in agriculture, horticulture and forestry.
+It offers undergraduate and postgraduate courses in agriculture, horticulture and forestry.